 If you purchase from an individual, ask whether he or she has retained any paperwork on the mower.
 An original purchase receipt can confirm the age of a used mower.
 Maintenance records will tell you whether the mower was serviced, and how often.

 Regular maintenance is extremely important to keeping a mower in good condition.
-Listen for the seller to mention these basics:
+Ask if the seller has performed these basic tasks:

 - Checking the oil before starting the mower every time